 Killer App: Managed to be this for both the N64 and the 3DS.

-Old Shame: Definitely not for the game itself, but Miyamoto and Aonuma have both apologized for the Water Temple, as it went beyond fairly challenging to simply maddening.
-The Master Quest expansion had a redesign of the Water Temple, which was easier than the original.
-Keep in mind, the rest of the dungeons in MQ are redesigned to be Nintendo Hard in the puzzle department.
+Old Shame: Miyamoto and Aonuma have both apologized for the Water Temple, as it went beyond fairly challenging to simply maddening due to a combination of the bad item UI for the Iron Boots and the water level adjusting mechanic.
+The Master Quest (aka Hard Mode) expansion's redesign of the dungeon actual made it easier than the original.
 In the 3DS remake, it ended up being the only dungeon to experience any major changes aside from the graphical facelift - icons and luminous wall markings were added throughout the dungeon to make remembering out where to go to change the water level easier.
-(Re-assigning the boots to button icons, as they have been from Wind Waker onwards, helped too.)
+The re-assigment of the boots to button icons also made it less infuriating.

 The Red Stapler: Over ten years later, replicas of the Ocarina of Time and other Zelda-styled flutes can still be found at ren faires and the like.